 Because of the various ways we've received the papers there is no single way that the papers can be retrieved from the collection.

-However, not all papers are listed under the division abbreviation.
+However, not all proceedings are listed under a division abbreviation.
 For these it may also be necessary to search under keywords of the division, along with the keyword asme.
-For example, an Addison title search on PVP series will retrieve publications up to 2005.
-A keyword search on pressure vessels ASME will also retrieve the 2006 conference proceedings.
+For example, not all documents within the PVP series may have PVP in the Addison record.
+It may be necessary to do a keyword search such as pressure vessels ASME.

 Finally, there are some papers which don't show up anywhere in Addison.
 For instance, the citations to these papers offer nothing retrievable in Addison: